Environmental Visa Sponsorship Jobs in Mississippi

 Which companies sponsor visas for environmental professionals in Mississippi?

 Federal agencies like the U.S. Army Corps of Engineers (Vicksburg District) and EPA Region 4 offices are among the more consistent sponsors for environmental roles in Mississippi.
-Large engineering and consulting firms with Gulf Coast operations, including Tetra Tech, AECOM, and Arcadis, have also filed H-1B petitions for environmental scientists and engineers working on remediation and water resource projects in the state.
+Large engineering and consulting firms with Gulf Coast operations, including Tetra Tech, AECOM, and Arcadis, have also filed H-1B visa petitions for environmental scientists and engineers working on remediation and water resource projects in the state.

 Which visa types are most common for environmental roles in Mississippi?

 The H-1B is the most common work visa for environmental scientists, engineers, and hydrologists in Mississippi, as most qualifying roles require at least a bachelor's degree in a specific scientific or engineering field.
 Environmental engineers may also be eligible under the TN visa if they are Canadian or Mexican nationals.
-Researchers affiliated with Mississippi State University or the University of Mississippi may encounter J-1 or F-1 OPT pathways early in their careers.
+Researchers affiliated with Mississippi State University or the University of Mississippi may encounter J-1 visa or F-1 OPT pathways early in their careers.

 Which cities in Mississippi have the most environmental visa sponsorship jobs?